Today we're talking limonene. Specifically, what are the health benefits of limonene and where can you find them.

 For severe cases of psoriatic arthritis, doctors may prescribe painkillers (opioids).
 And every day, 115 people in the US overdose on these drugs (7).

-It's no wonder patients are seeking natural alternatives.
+It's no wonder patients are seeking alternatives.

 Luckily, studies suggest topically-applied D-limonene can soothe your aching, burning skin by reducing pro-inflammatory cytokine production (responsible for some dermatitis symptoms) while improving wound-healing (8).